issuds/all_relations/README.md

 sudo apt-get install ubuntu-make -y umake ide pycharm

+The most straightforward way to share data with virtual machine is through cloud data storage (e.g. dropbox, google drive).

+## Running the code

-Create bitbucket account and request rights for all_relations repository.
-Clone the repository in some folder.
-Open Pycharm IDE, and open the folder as new project.
+Clone this repository in some folder.

-To run the code, right click on "main.py" in the project manager (left panel in pycharm app, double click on "all_relations" in the left upper corner if you cannot find it) and click "run main". wiki.py is the main script that can be used to reproduce our results.
+main_script.py is the main script that can be used to reproduce our results.
 All the data we use is stored in "datasets" folder in the pycharm project.
-By default, the results of computation are cached in the file 'wiki.bin'.
-If you make changes to the code, rename this file so that results are recomputed.
+By default, the results of computation are cached in the files '*.bin'.
+If you make changes to the code, rename this files or delete them so that results are recomputed.
-For details on the data format refer to "dataset_parser.py".

-The most straightforward way to share data with virtual machine is through cloud data storage (e.g. dropbox, google drive).